 What accounts for this tendency?
 One explanation is that it is a consequence of endogamy (marriage within the lineage group), which may have started as a functional adaptation to desert life, but which remains a powerful factor in Arab society today.
-(In the desert, endogamy reinforced group cohesion, enabling the group to better counter external threats.)25 Another explanation is that it is a characteristic feature of segmentary lineage groups, which tend to divide into fractious, competing lineages (families, households, and clans).26 tions define one's identity and status.
+(In the desert, endogamy reinforced group cohesion, enabling the group to better counter external threats.)25 Another explanation is that it is a characteristic feature of segmentary lineage groups, which tend to divide into fractious, competing lineages (families, households, and clans).26

+In tribal society, family, clan, and tribal affiliations define one's identity and status.
 Consequently, all personal interactions potentially have a collective dimension.
 Marriage is not a personal choice, but a family affair, with implications for the status and standing of the entire family.
 Conflicts between individuals always have the potential to become conflicts between groups.